 - Time-consuming to deal with no-shows

 - Buyers may haggle

 Another great option for selling your jewelry locally is Craigslist.

-Craigslist sales are done in person and with cash.
+Craigslist sales are usually done locally, through meetups, and with cold hard cash.

-Be wary of anyone who wants to wire you money or send you a check and asks you to mail your jewelry to them, this is a common scam.
-Since the risks of getting scammed are higher on Craigslist, be sure you are only selling in person.
+Be wary of anyone who wants to wire you money or send you a check and ask you to mail your jewelry to them, this is a common scam.
+Since the risks of getting scammed are higher on Craigslist, be sure you sell safely.

-It is common for buyers on Craigslist to haggle over prices, so you will want to back up your pricing with a strong description and maybe even list it for a slightly higher price so you don’t take less than you want.
+It is common for buyers on Craigslist to haggle over prices, so you’ll want to back up your pricing with a strong description and maybe even list it for a slightly higher price so you don’t take less than you want.

 - Easy to list

 - Free to list